Loader gif

 Updated for 2023.

-College can be expensive, but the IRS offers several tax benefits for college students to make higher education more affordable for Americans.
+can be expensive, but the IRS offers several tax benefits for college students to make higher education more affordable for Americans.

-Whether you’re a parent of a college student or paying your own way through school, here are 10 important things to know about college and taxes as a taxpayer.
+Whether you’re a parent of a college student or paying your own way through school, here are 10 important things to know about college and as a taxpayer.

 At a glance: